simonguest/protractor-compass/README.md

   }); // Sets the value of a checkbox with text "Residential Address" to true (checked)
 ```

 Compass also dereferences labels that have been marked with a "for" attribute.
-Imagine this username field on a page:
+For example, given this username field on a page:

 ```html
 <label for="firstName">First Name</label>